olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Once libraries are here, you cannot tell where they came from, so consider doing an ``ldd`` of your executable prior to ``sbcast``.

-Alternative: SBCASTing a binary with all libraries
+Best: SBCASTing a binary with ALL libraries
 """"""""""""""""""""""""""""""""""""""""""""""""""

 As mentioned above, you can alternatively use ``--exclude=NONE`` on ``sbcast`` to send all libraries along with the binary.